Fujian's GDP grows 2.4% in Jan-Sept period

 East China's Fujian province reported a 2.4 percent year-on-year growth in its GDP in the first three quarters of the year, according to statistics released by the provincial statistics bureau.

-The value added of the province's primary, secondary and tertiary sectors increased by 3.5 percent, 1.8 percent, and 2.8 percent, respectively, according to statistics.
+The added value of the province's primary, secondary and tertiary sectors increased by 3.5 percent, 1.8 percent, and 2.8 percent, respectively, according to statistics.

 Due to the COVID-19 pandemic earlier this year, the province has rolled out an array of supporting measures to help enterprises reopen, stabilize foreign trade, and revive the economy, which have benefited the province's social and economic development.